peterjobes/jekyll-now/_posts/2019-4-6-coledale-horseshoe-2019.md

 The descent from Crag Hill to Sail is also technical and there were a few tricky moments on the wet rocks before passing the marshals at Sail and realising that the worst of the terrain was now behind us.
 There's a long sweeping trail down towards Barrow to make up some pace and a short, runnable, climb to the summit to tick off that final checkpoint.

 And then the inevitable happened: on the downhill to the finish I found myself in the hurt locker.
-As I made to pick up pace my right heel started to throb with friction burn.
+As I made to pick up pace my right heel started to throb with something like a friction burn.
 A couple of guys I'd overtaken on the last climb sped past me as I limped the first part of what should've been a barnstorming finish.
-I'd have given anything for an uphill finish to escape the burning but, glancing behind me and seeing the pack closing in, I managed to put my foot down and block out the pain for a decent finish.
+I'd have given anything for an uphill finish to escape the burning but, glancing behind me and seeing people closing in, I managed to put my foot down and block out the pain for a decent finish.

 ![Entering the hurt locker on the downhill from Barrow]({{ site.baseurl }}/images/coledale-horseshoe-downhill.jpg) *Pulling faces.
 Trying to ignore the pain and focus on the last descent*